heggy231/BUILD-A-CSS-ROBOT/Note.md

     We have been dependent on margin to line up all piece of robot.  once we take off margin.. nothing lines up!
     We used margin-zero-auto to build robpt parts b/c learning borders and radial is hard enough.
     - now, focus on CSS Positioning, since we want the robot to free to move around the screen!
 It can't glued to the middle of the page.

+- got rid of all the styling for div use CSS positioning div {
+    height: 150px;
+    width: 300px;
+    margin: 0 auto;
+  }
+  * x,y,z coordinates: z as third dimension
+    - As you move right x-val increases
+    - move down, y-val increases
+    - Unit used for grid squares = pixels

+  * 5 ways to position things:
+    1st) static: default positioning
+    2nd) relative: move relative to others
+    - any time not static, you escape from normal flow and opens door to call on four new properties: top, right, bottom, left
+    3rd) left, top: X, Y Axes  (you can use them to declare from left side, from top of, its container in px)

+    - We are not using right, bottom, b/c we want everything oriented same direction.

+    - when .beep is relatively positioned, "go 70px away from the left side!"
+    .beep {
+      /* kick off free positioning */
+      position: relative;
+      /* go away 70px from left or move 70px to right */
+      left: 70px;
+    }

+    Note: how much left you can go?  just trial and error!

+    - Let's move the head!
+Remember to move the antenna along with it!
+    * Assign the .brain style position of relative
+    * Give .brain left: 70px
+    * Increase .beep left: 140px
+    .brain {
+      position: relative;
+      left: 70px;
+    }
+    .beep {
+      left: 140px;
+    }